srace11/srace11/README.md

 Hi, I'm Shane

 I am a senior at Cornell University majoring in Operations Research Engineering with a minor in business.
-I hope to build a career in the field of data science and machine learning and gain more knowledge as I go.
+I hope to build a career in the field of data science and machine learning.
 I will be pursuing a Master's in Data Science at the University of Kentucky next year to deepen my understanding of AI.

 <!---